-Entrepreneur – Famous website for established and aspiring entrepreneurs about advice, insights, profiles and guides.
-Their content is easy-to-understand and follow.
+Entrepreneur – Famous website for established and aspiring entrepreneurs about advice, insights, profiles, and guides.
+Their content is easy to understand and follow.

-Stumble Upon – An easy way to discover new websites, photos, articles and videos from across the internet.
-It has large number of categories to choose from.
-Example: If you are into “Art” you can specifically select the category to discover art related content.
+Stumble Upon – An easy way to discover new websites, photos, articles, and videos from across the internet.
+It has a large number of categories to choose from.
+Example: If you are into “Art” you can specifically select the category to discover art-related content.

 Big Think – Many top thinkers and doers such as Guy Kawasaki, Walter Isaacson and Dan Harris contribute to the knowledge available on Big Think.
-Each idea filters through its significance, relevance and application.
+Each idea filters through its significance, relevance, and application.

-The Mind Unleashed – A blog about spirituality, consciousness, health, paradigm shift, world truth and science which makes you ponder and question existence of various things.
+The Mind Unleashed – A blog about spirituality, consciousness, health, paradigm shift, world truth, and science that makes you ponder and question the existence of various things.

 Goodreads – It’s the world’s largest site for readers and book recommendations.
-It’s a social network for readers where you can decide what to read next, see what others are reading, review the book you like, join various reading groups and more.
+It’s a social network for readers where you can decide what to read next, see what others are reading, review the book you like, join various reading groups, and more.

-How Stuff Works – It is an award-winning website which features easy to understand answers and explanations to how world actually works.
-They simplify, complex concepts, terminologies and mechanisms, including articles, images, videos and animations.
+How Stuff Works – It is an award-winning website that features easy-to-understand answers and explanations of how the world actually works.
+They simplify complex concepts, terminologies, and mechanisms, including articles, images, videos, and animations.

-21. BBC Future – The ultimate guide to many innovative ideas in science, technology and health that are transforming our day-to-day world.
-Each topic is well explained with in-depth articles, videos or interactive media.
+BBC Future – The ultimate guide to many innovative ideas in science, technology, and health that are transforming our day-to-day world.
+Each topic is well explained with in-depth articles, videos, or interactive media.

-22. 99U – Award winning website which features action oriented insights from leading researchers and visionary creatives.
+99U – Award-winning website which features action-oriented insights from leading researchers and visionary creatives.

-23. Fast Company – A marvelous website about technology, economics, leadership and design.
+Fast Company – A marvelous website about technology, economics, leadership, and design.
 It inspires readers to think beyond traditional boundaries and create a better future.

-24. eHow – eHow is an online “How To” guides directory with millions of articles and videos offering easy to follow step-by-step instructions.
+eHow – eHow is an online “How To” guides directory with millions of articles and videos offering easy-to-follow step-by-step instructions.
 They have an engaging YouTube channel filled with short videos on how things work.

 Power Searching With Google – Google has become a vital part of our daily lives yet not many people know how to harness its true potential.
-This will help you lean how to find the most relevant information through Google.
+This will help you learn how to find the most relevant information through Google.

-26. Make Use of – A large website which covers recommendations, guides and answers to internet, Windows, Mac, iOS, android, gaming, hardware and other related topics.
+Make Use of – A large website that covers recommendations, guides, and answers to the internet, Windows, Mac, iOS, Android, gaming, hardware, and other related topics.

-27. Quora – A large community of people who engage in questions and answers.
-Questions can range from simple life problem to the world epidemic, or anything for that matter.
+Quora – A large community of people who engage in questions and answers.
+Questions can range from simple life problems to the world epidemic, or anything for that matter.
 It’s quite addictive and a huge source of knowledge.

-28. Fact Slides – Compelling website which showcases proven facts about large number topics such as money, psychology, Google, pollution, women, countries and many more.
+Fact Slides – Compelling website which showcases proven facts about a large number of topics such as money, psychology, Google, pollution, women, countries, and many more.
 Some great facts from the website: